Email: email@example.com | Office Phone: (207) 786-6350

 Danielle Ryder enters her fifth season as the head coach of the Bates College field hockey program in 2017 after assuming the position in June of 2013.

-In 2016, Ryder led Bates to their first winning season since 1999.
+In 2016, Ryder led Bates to its first winning season since 1999.
 The Bobcats finished 9-7 on the year, their most wins since that same 1999 season.

 2016 also marked the first time the Bobcats have qualified for the NESCAC Championships in back-to-back years and their four NESCAC victories were the most for the program since 2002 when they won five NESCAC games.